 If you have been diagnosed with diabetes, your GP will be able to explain your condition to you in detail and help you to try and understand and manage your condition.

-Read more about diabetes and living with diabetes on NHS Choices.
+Read more about diabetes and living with diabetes.